Robertjrs/Robertjrs.github.io/_pages/en-us/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in the Mechanical Engineering Deparment at Virginia Tech.
+I am a PhD student in the Mechanical Engineering Department at Virginia Tech.
 I am currently working on human-robot interaction and robot learning in the [Collaborative Robotics Lab (Collab)](https://collab.me.vt.edu/) advised by Dr. [Dylan Losey](https://dylanlosey.com/).